Communio-Templorum/bylaws/Articles-of-Incorporation.md

 ## 3. Organization of the Corporation

 The business affairs of the Corporation shall be managed by its Board of Directors and Officers.
-The Corporation shall further be organized as a confederation of Orders and Curiae.
+The Corporation shall further be organized as a confederation of Cultic Priesthoods and the Ministerial Priesthood.

-## 4. Orders

-The Priesthood shall be organized into Orders, each recognized by the Board of Directors and each head by a Flamen selected from their ranks.

-Each Order shall keep their own bylaws and determine the qualifications and duties for their ranks of Sacerdos, Pontifex, and Flamen.

-## 5. Curiae

-The Active Members of the Corporation shall organize themselves into Curiae.
-Each Curia shall be led by an ordained Minister or Magister.

-To qualify for ordination as a Minister, an Active Member must complete the appropriate program of study to earn a Theologiae Baccalaureate degree from a college or university accredited by the Corporation.
-To qualify for ordination as a Magister, a Minister must receive the licensure necessary to work as a professional counselor in their locality.
+Priesthood shall not be denied or abridged by race, color, ethnicity, sex, gender, sexual orientation, gender identity, age, ancestry, national origin, nationality, citizenship, or disability status.

-## 6. Board of Directors
+## 4. Board of Directors

 1. The business affairs of the Corporation shall be managed by its Board of Directors.
 The Board of Directors shall have control of and be responsible for the management of the affairs